OiWorld/CarbonFootprint/README.md

 * run `gulp group` or `gulp groupFirefox` or `gulp groupChrome` or `gulp groupSafari`

 * add flag `--debug` to keep all debug statements and comments.

 * for chrome, load the unpacked extension from the Build/Chrome folder

-* for firefox, run `jpm runFirefox` and use the -b flag to point to a non extension veryifying version of Firefox like the Developer Edition
+* for firefox, run `jpm runFirefox` and use the -b flag to point to a non extension verifying version of Firefox like the Developer Edition

 * for safari, load folder with extension `.safariextension` into _Extension Builder_ `Develop -> Show Extension Builder`.
 To show _Develop_ menu go to `Safari -> Preferences -> Advanced`.
 Change extension metadata as required from the _Extension Builder_.
 To package the extension for distribution, get an extension certificate from Apple.